KevinBatdorf/unsplash-block-plugin/readme.txt

 == Description ==

-Unlimited Photos is a Gutenberg block plugin that integrates into the core image block, providing a way to view, search, and import over 3 million free-to-use photos, images, and digital art.
+Unlimited Photos is a Gutenberg block plugin that integrates into the core image block, providing a way to view, search, and import over 3 million free-to-use* photos, images, and digital art.

 To use it, when adding a block, search for 'unlimited photos' or add an image block and press the blue camera icon.

 Looking for that stock photo that perfectly matches your recipe, blog post, or news article?
 Or the perfect current event pic that describes exactly the intensity your story conveys?
 Writing a blog post for your business?
-Unlimited photos has exactly what you are looking for, for free.
+Unlimited photos has exactly what you are looking for, for free*.

 Search AI-generated images built from platforms like stable diffusion, Dall-E, Midjourney, and more.

+* See the FAQ section for specific license info.
+AI-generated images are free for personal use but may require a license for commercial use.

 = More info =
 - Follow [@kevinbatdorf](https://twitter.com/kevinbatdorf) on Twitter